ardriveapp/ardrive-web/README.md

 ## Using a custom Arweave Gateway URL

-You can use a custom gateway URL by setting the `flutter.arweaveGatewayUrl` item in your local storage.
+You can use a custom gateway URL by setting the `flutter.arweaveGatewayUrl` key in your browser's Local Storage.

-In web you can use this example in the JavaScript console of your browser:
+With the web app opened you can access the browser's JavaScript console to run the follow examples:

 ```js
 // To set the item